FunkyGoky/omrails/README.md

 Things you may want to cover:

 * Ruby version
+ruby 2.4.0

 * System dependencies
+The development is based on OX 10.12.5

 * Configuration

 * Database creation
+Database:

 * Database initialization